-Stay of Proceedings for Arbitration
+Stay of proceedings for arbitration

 Section 9 of the Arbitration Act 1996 permits a party to an arbitration agreement against whom legal proceedings are brought in respect of a matter which under an arbitration agreement is to be referred to arbitration to apply to the court to stay the proceedings.
-A stay is mandatory unless the court is satisfied that the arbitration agreement is null and void, inoperative, or incapable of being performed (s.9(4)).
+A stay is mandatory unless the court is satisfied that the arbitration agreement is null and void, inoperative or incapable of being performed (section 9(4)).